A branching particle system as a model of semipushed fronts: Introduction

-Another distinction arises when one considers the events which drive the evolutionary dynamics, i.e. which cause mergers in the ancestral lines of individuals randomly sampled from the population.
-The authors of \cite{Birzu2018} conjecture here that the distinction does not take place between pulled and pushed, but between pulled and semi-pushed on the one side and fully pushed on the other \cite[SI, p36]{Birzu2018}.
+Another distinction arises when one considers the events that drive the evolutionary dynamics, i.e. those that cause mergers in the ancestral lines of individuals randomly sampled from the population.
+The authors of \cite{Birzu2018} conjecture that the distinction does not take place between pulled and pushed, but between pulled and semipushed on the one side and fully pushed on the other \cite[SI, p36]{Birzu2018}.
 In fully pushed fronts, the population can be approximated by a neutral population, with \textit{all the organisms at the front}.
-In contrast, the particles located at the tip of the front that drive the evolutionary dynamics in semi-pushed and pulled waves.
+In contrast, the particles located at the tip of the front drive the evolutionary dynamics in semipushed and pulled waves.
 This is consistent with the genealogical structures introduced above.
-Indeed, in pulled and semi-pushed fronts we expect the genealogies to be described by coalescents with multiple mergers.
-In these coalescents, single individuals replace a fraction of the population during merge events.
-It is reasonable to think that for this to happen a particle has to move far away from the front in order to have time to produce a large number of descendants before being incorporated in the front again.
+Indeed, in pulled and semipushed fronts we expect the genealogies to be described by coalescents with multiple mergers.
+In these coalescents, single individuals replace a fraction of the population during coalescence events.
+It is reasonable to think that, for this to happen, a particle has to move far away from the front in order to have time to produce a large number of descendants before being incorporated in the front again.
 On the other hand, in fully pushed fronts, we expect the genealogy to be described by Kingman's coalescent, indicating that the population behaves like a neutral population where particles are indistinguishable.
-Thus, typical particles, i.e. those which are near the front, should drive the evolutionary dynamics.
+Thus, typical particles, i.e. those which are in the bulk, should drive the evolutionary dynamics.
 Of course, it is still possible for particles to move far away from the front and replace a fraction of the population.
 But since Kingman's coalescent only consists of binary mergers, these events are not visible in the limit and thus have to happen on a longer time-scale than the time-scale $N$ at which the genealogy evolves.
 The characteristics of the three types of fronts are summarised in Table~\ref{tab:pulled_pushed}.